mongodb/docs/source/includes/list-table-measurements-request-query-parameters.rst

    * - ``itemsPerPage``
      - Optional.
-     - Maximum number of items to return per page.
+     - Number of items to return per page, up to a maximum of 500.

        Defaults to ``100``.